SamiraDantas/Foundations-of-Data-Science/README.md

 Special thanks to Professor Shawn Wings for his dedication to student learning.

 ## License
 Materials in this repository are shared under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
-Please attribute appropriately when using these materials.